 In general the handling of the MMS IWF for interworking MMS messages to CPM requests is as follows:

-When the MMS IWF receives an MM4_forward.REQ request [3GPP TS23.140] for an MMS message that can be interworked to a CPM Standalone Message with a size smaller than or equal to 1300 bytes, it SHALL handle the MM4_forward.REQ as described in section 6.3.1.2.1 “MMS to Pager Mode CPM Standalone Message”.
+When the MMS IWF receives an MM4_forward.REQ request [3GPP TS23.140] for an MMS message that can be interworked to a CPM Standalone Message, i.e.

+the message size not exceeds 1300 bytes, or

+the MMS IWF has a positive knowledge (e.g. get from MNO) of a guaranteed end-to-end connection of a ‘connection-oriented transport protocol’, as defined in [RFC 3428] (i.e. Super Pager Mode is supported in the destination network),

+It SHALL handle the MM4_forward.REQ as described in section 6.3.1.2.1 “MMS to Pager Mode CPM Standalone Message”.

-When the MMS IWF receives an MM4_forward.REQ request [3GPP TS23.140] for an MMS message that needs to be interworked to a CPM Standalone Message with a size bigger than 1300 bytes, it SHALL handle the MM4_forward.REQ as described in section 6.3.1.2.2 “MMS Message to a Large Message Mode CPM Standalone Message”.
+When the MMS IWF receives an MM4_forward.REQ request [3GPP TS23.140] for an MMS message that needs to be interworked to a CPM Standalone Message with a size bigger than 1300 bytes and Super Pager Mode is not supported in the destination network, it SHALL handle the MM4_forward.REQ as described in section 6.3.1.2.2 “MMS Message to a Large Message Mode CPM Standalone Message”.

 When the MMS IWF receives a CPM Standalone Message disposition notification containing a delivery status that is associated with a previously interworked MMS Message, it SHALL handle the CPM Standalone Message disposition notification as described in section 0 “CPM Delivery Notification to MMS MM4_delivery_report”.